 When this becomes easy talk to your physiotherapist about adding weights, changing positions, or doing a more difficult exercise.
 Remember to have fun!

 Stretching exercises help to increase flexibility of your joints.
 Flexibility refers to the amount of elasticity in the muscles and tendons.

 A stiff or shortened muscle can interfere with the range of motion of a joint.
 A lengthened muscle can cause instability in the underlying joint.
 Ideally you want a balance between muscle tension and elasticity.

 Always stretch after doing strengthening exercises.
 Stretches should be held for approximately 30 seconds and repeated 3–4 times, at least 3 times per week.

 Aerobic exercise is aimed to improve the health of your heart and lungs.

 Use the FITT principle:

-To monitor your heart rate, your target is roughly 220 – age x 55-70% (depending on if you are a beginner or advanced i.e. A beginner would start at 220 – age x 55%) or be able to speak normally while exercising.
+To monitor your heart rate, your target is roughly: 220 – age x 55-70% (the 55-70% range depends on if you are a beginner or advanced – a beginner would start at 220 – age x 55%, someone more advanced would use 220 – age x 70%).
+Watch for the level where you are able to speak normally while exercising.

-These exercises are designed to help re–educate the muscles responsible for stabilizing your “core”.
-(Your core can be likened to the core of an apple).
+Core stability exercises are designed to help re–educate the muscles responsible for stabilizing your “core”.
+The core of your body can be likened to the core of an apple.
 It is the inner most muscles responsible for stabilizing your back, pelvis and the rest of your body.
 They are recruited prior to doing any movement.